xfce4-terminal - Usage

 Changing the terminal title

-To change the title of the currently displayed terminal, perform the following three steps:
+The following three steps will change the title of the currently displayed terminal:

 To reset the terminal title to its default behavior, perform the same three steps as described above, but enter an empty title.